Medical questions & health advice by board certified doctors

-"Is there a hereditary factor for spondylolysis?
+"Is there a hereditary factor for spondylolysis?"

 My father had it and now I am experiencing lower back pain.
 Could he have passed it to me?
 I'm a 22 year old male athlete.

 The full name for spondylitis is ankylosing spondylitis (AS) and it belongs to a family of diseases called spondyloarthropathies .
 AS is an autoimmune disease characterized by a number of features affecting the spine, joints, and eyes among other tissues.
 The most common symptoms are are pain and stiffness in the back, which is especially noticeable at night and frequently improves with activity during the day.
 Some of the most common joints affected are the sacroiliac joints, which are the joints between the sacrum (tailbone) and the Ilium (hip).
 Other symptoms include heel pain, eye irritation, and other more general symptoms such as fatigue, loss of appetite, etc. The disease most commonly presents between the ages of 20 and 40.
 To answer your question about heritability requires a little explanation.
 The disease is more common among males than females and it is associated with a specific gene HLA-B27.
 Almost all Caucasians that have AS have this gene.
 However, people who don’t have AS can have the gene, as well.
 So just having the gene doesn’t ensure that you’ll get AS.
 Scientists think there are other genes involved, and they suspect that environmental factors such as GI tract infections also contribute.
 Moreover, the likelihood of getting AS depends on which parent has it.
 About 10% of children will have AS if their fathers are the ones with the disease, whereas about 40% of children will have the disease if their mothers have it.
 So fathers are much less likely to pass on AS to their children than mothers.
 Please discuss this with your primary care physician or a rheumatologist, who can best evaluate your symptoms and discuss your options.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.